-- Outreach and enrollment activities - Surveys of customers, clients, and advocates to determine customer satisfaction - Periodic assessment of current data and local demographics - Review of the effectiveness of agency policies and practices describing services to LEP individuals - Review staff capacity by determining in-house linguistic resources, recruiting, and hiring bilingual or multi-lingual employees and promote continuing education to enhance staff ability to serve LEP clients - Review of the agency's protocol in receiving and responding to complaints by customers.
+- Outreach and enrollment activities - Surveys of customers, clients, and advocates to determine customer satisfaction - Periodic assessment of current data and local demographics - Review of the effectiveness of agency policies and practices describing services to LEP individuals - Review staff capacity by determining in-house linguistic resources, recruiting, and hiring bilingual or multilingual employees and promote continuing education to enhance staff ability to serve LEP clients - Review of the agency's protocol in receiving and responding to complaints by customers.

-- Section 188 of the Workforce Innovation and Opportunity Act - Federal Register: Vol. 79, No. 220, Guidance on the prohibition against National Origin Discrimination Affecting Persons With Limited English Proficiency (November 28, 2014); and Vol. 65, No. 159, Executive Order 13166, "Improving Access to Services for Persons with Limited English Proficiency" (August 11, 2000) - Title VI and VII of the Civil Rights Act of 1964 - Dymally-Alatorre Bilingual Services Act, California Government Code Section 7290-7299.8 - Employment Development Department Directive WSD17-03, Subject: Limited English Proficiency (August 11, 2017)

-• Department of Labor Training and Employment Guidance Letter 28-16 (January 9, 2017)
+- Section 188 of the Workforce Innovation and Opportunity Act - Federal Register: Vol. 79, No. 220, Guidance on the prohibition against National Origin Discrimination Affecting Persons With Limited English Proficiency (November 28, 2014); and Vol. 65, No. 159, Executive Order 13166, "Improving Access to Services for Persons with Limited English Proficiency" (August 11, 2000) - Title VI and VII of the Civil Rights Act of 1964 - Dymally-Alatorre Bilingual Services Act, California Government Code Section 7290-7299.8 - Employment Development Department Directive (WSD) 17-03: Limited English Proficiency (August 11, 2017) - Department of Labor Training and Employment Guidance Letter (TEGL) 28-16, Change 2: Best Practices, Partnership Models, and Resources Available for Serving English Language Learners, Immigrants, Refugees, and New Americans (January 18, 2017)